-We Believe in Food Justice for All
+We Believe in Fresh Food for All

-Together we are growing a Maine where our diverse communities are connected and nourished by fresh, culturally familiar food and growing space is accessible to all.
+Together we are growing a Maine where our communities are connected and nourished by fresh, culturally familiar food and growing space is accessible to all.

 Photo by Ian MacLellan